-It used to be common belief that one-way tickets were almost always more expensive than round-trip tickets.
+It used to be a common belief that one-way tickets were almost always more expensive than round-trip tickets.
 It was thought that the airline was trying to recoup the costs of possibly losing your return ticket back, or that higher one-way fare costs were in place as a deterrent because these fares would affect their ability to schedule out in advance.

 Industry experts like Skyscanner note similar reasons, along with the higher prices on international one-way flights to help prevent overstays in a foreign country.